 It is appropriate that my first post here should be about David MacKay, but utterly sad that it should be prompted by his untimely death at just 48, on 14th April 2016.
-MacKay's unparalleled contribution in applying science to the issues around the sustainability of human life on this planet is the inspiration behind my slightly more modest efforts to try to foster science- and evidence-based discussions of these issues.
+MacKay's unparalleled contribution in applying science to the issues around the sustainability of human life on this planet is the inspiration behind my somewhat more modest efforts to try to foster science- and evidence-based discussions of these issues.

-I only met David once, briefly, at an audience-participatory demonstration of his DECC 2050 Pathways Calculator at the 2014 Hay Festival, compered by Mark Lynas (who also does great work in communicating scientific issues related to sustainability).
+I met David once, briefly, at an audience-participatory demonstration of his DECC 2050 Pathways Calculator at the 2014 Hay Festival, compered by Mark Lynas (who also does great work in communicating scientific issues related to sustainability).
 Afterwards I asked David whether he would give a talk to our Cafe Scientifique or Skeptics in the Pub groups, which he said he might do when he finished working at DECC and had more time.
 (I also produced my copy of SEWTHA and asked him to sign it: he seemed to find that amusing, but obliged graciously.)
 Over the last couple of years I exchanged occasional tweets with him, asking his opinion on technologies like kite power, sharing egregious greenwash and flagging up misrepresentations of his work.
 But I didn't know of his cancer until I heard that he had died.

 On 14th and 15th March — barely a month before his death — a symposium "Information, Inference and Energy" was held at Cambridge to celebrate David's work, with talks covering a variety of topics including the Global Calculator, Dasher, information theory, and a surprise lecture from MacKay himself on the information-carrying capabilities of wooden blocks, and an examination — including derivation of two "Brio Theorems" — of popular children's wooden railways as Finite State Machines.